Dustin-Klein/dg-putting-league/docs/Design.md

 ## Play

-1. 5 frame qualification round
+1. There is an optional 5 frame qualification round
     - A frame is 3 putts where each putt is worth one point.
 If "bonus point" is turned on in league settings, if all three putts are made, 4 points are earned instead of 3
-2. Players are split into A pool or B pool in which A pool is the top half or qualification scores and B pool is the lower half
+2. Players are split into A pool or B pool in which
+    - If qualification round is enabled, A pool is the top half or qualification scores and B pool is the lower half
+    - If qualification round is not enabled, A pool is the top half of the event signups per frame average of previous events and B pool is the lower half.
+If there is a new player, league admin will have to manually place them in a pool.
 3. Doubles are then created with 1 person from each pool.
 Thier cumalitve qualification scores are then ordered to determine seeds.
 4. Double elemination bracket is created and played to completion.
     - Each bracket play match is 5 frames per person.
 If scores are tied after 5 frames, the match continues in sudden death until a winner is determined.
 This can be after only half a frame, both players on a team are not guaranteed a putt in overtime.